aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2021/21-3/_index.md

 - Corrected erroneously reduced spacing between words in some text paragraphs
 - Corrected PDF element derefencing when `xref` table has incorrect data
 - Added support for PDFs with duplicate values in `Font` encoding dictionaries
-- Added support for white symbols in `ASCII-85` text values to fix decoding of such files
+- Added support for white symbols in `ASCII-85` text to fix decoding of such files
 - Added support for PDFs with missed `Content` and `Resources` elements
-- Fixed the `NullReferenceException` in the process of `PdfContentProcessor` class creation
+- Fixed `NullReferenceException` in the process of `PdfContentProcessor` class creation
 - Fixed issues causing `FormatException` on a dozen of PDFs
 - Restored color decoding by adding new logic for `Shading` fill pattern
 - Added support for images with 2-bit colors (when 4 pixels are encoded into one byte)